 - A. Member has either of the following: - 1.
 WHO Group 1 class of pulmonary hypertension (refer to Appendix) - 2.
 Pulmonary hypertension associated with interstitial lung disease (WHO Group 3) - B. PH was confirmed by either criterion (1) or criterion (2) below: - 1.
-Pretreatment right heart catheterization with all of the following results: - i. mPAP > 20 mmHg - ii.
-PCWP ≤ 15 mmHg - iii.
-PVR ≥ 3 Wood units - 2.
+Pretreatment right heart catheterization with all of the following results: - i.
+Mean pulmonary arterial pressure (mPAP) > 20 mmHg - ii.
+Pulmonary capillary wedge pressure (PCWP) ≤ 15 mmHg - iii.
+Pulmonary vascular resistance (PVR) $\geq$ 3 Wood units in adult patients or pulmonary vascular resistance index (PVRI) $\geq$ 3 Wood units x m in pediatric patients - 2.
 For infants less than one year of age, PH was confirmed by Doppler echocardiogram if right heart catheterization cannot be performed.